kieferyap/budget-bunny/README.md

 ### Motivation:

-There are plenty of budgeting apps out there, but I'm making my own version because I'd like to have full control of the features, UI, documentation, etc. I can add/subtract features when I want to.
-It's also a good opportunity to get my feet wet on Swift, and apply what I've learned from work.
+There are plenty of budgeting apps out there, but I'm making my own because I'd like to have full control of the features, UI, documentation, etc. I can add/subtract features when I want to.
+I'm also making this to scratch my own back, but if it scratches your back, then that's great.

 ### Project Specification Overview: